-The International Federation for Structural Concrete (fib - fédération internationale du béton) is a non-profit organisation created in 1998 from the merger of the Euro-International Concrete Committee (CEB - Comité Euro-International du Béton) and the International Federation for Prestressing (FIP - Fédération Internationale de la Précontrainte).
+The International Federation for Structural Concrete (fib - Fédération internationale du béton) is a not-for-profit organisation created in 1998 from the merger of the Euro-International Committee for Concrete (CEB - Comité euro-international du béton) and the International Federation for Prestressing (FIP - Fédération internationale de la précontrainte).
 The parent organisations CEB and FIP existed independently since 1952, a brief history of both associations can be found below.
 The secretariat in Lausanne is presented here.

-For quick reference the main aspects of the decision making bodies in fib and their role in the association can be viewed by clicking on the corresponding item in the diagram below.
+For quick reference the main aspects of the decision making bodies in the fib and their role in the association can be viewed by clicking on the corresponding item in the diagram below.
 More detailed information can be found in the statutes (members only).

-The objectives of fib as given in the statutes are to develop at an international level the study of scientific and practical matters capable of advancing the technical, economic, aesthetic and environmental performance of concrete construction.
+The objectives of the fib as given in the statutes are to develop at an international level the study of scientific and practical matters capable of advancing the technical, economic, aesthetic and environmental performance of concrete construction.

-These objectives shall be achieved by
+These objectives shall be achieved by:

 The objectives shall be pursued in conjunction with the existing international technical associations and regional standardisation organisations.